lowwalker/bare-vagrant-targets/README.md

 ```

-Let's consider the below example.
+Let's consider the below example to see how to add hosts to groups.

 ```
 config.vm.provision :ansible do |ansible|